Overview of what we offer

-We also provide talks, webinars, half and full day training sessions to charities, user and carer support groups.
+Please note that we also provide talks, webinars, half and full day training sessions to charities, user and carer support groups.
 There are more details towards the bottom of this page (B).

 Similar advice and training services can be provided to Not for Profits and commercial providers of care and support services through CASCAIDr Trading Ltd, our trading arm.

-A. Legal Advice Services
+A. Legal Advice Services beyond our Triage decision

 - a Care Act / public law principles checklist to take back to the public body in question, to take further with social work staff / Adult Social Care Services management

 - and/or a pre action protocol letter, based on a case worker’s analysis of the facts.

-This offering assumes that the beneficiary has been able to provide or has been supported to provide, informally or through a CASCAIDr volunteer, adequate information to the charity, in a coherent accessible manner, without extensive further input being needed from a caseworker.
+This offering assumes that the beneficiary has been able to provide or has been supported to provide, informally or through a CASCAIDr volunteer, adequate information and evidence to the charity, in a coherent accessible manner, without extensive further input being needed from a caseworker.
 If that assumption is not valid in a given case, the charity’s management will make an alternative offer.

 There is a referral form to fill out (to help us help you find out whether your problem qualifies for our ‘free scope’ work) under the tab on the top menu called ‘Free Advice’.
-Or you can book a free half hour call to our helpline via the ‘Books’ icon on the right….
+Or you can book a free call to our helpline via the ‘Books’ icon on the right….

 Charities are allowed to trade, as long as their trading activities directly support their charitable purposes, which is why we can legitimately sell services to individuals and charities, albeit at a non-commercial rate.